 Understanding Berlo’s SMCR model

-Like most communication models, Berlo’s SMCR model argues the sender and receiver must be synchronized for communication to be effective.
+Like most communication models, Berlo’s SMCR model posits that the sender and receiver must be synchronized for communication to be effective.

-Synchronization occurs when a clear and concise message is transmitted by the sender which is then actively heard and interpreted by the receiver.
+Synchronization occurs when clear and concise information is transmitted by the sender and then actively heard and interpreted by the receiver.

-In this way, Berlo saw communication as a linear process made more successful when the skills of the receiver complemented or matched those of the sender.
+As a consequence, Berlo saw communication as a linear process that was successful when the skills of the receiver complemented or matched those of the sender.